 - Use recycled or used supplies or equipment whenever possible.

 - Know your tax deductions.
 Your business may qualify for several tax deductions each year.
-Make sure you understand your tax situation and plan for purchases, rebates and other tax incentives in advance of any new initiatives.
+Consult with small business tax accountants and make sure you understand your tax situation and plan for purchases, rebates and other tax incentives in advance of any new initiatives.

 - Use bulk shipping and mailing.
 By scheduling your shipments for certain times or days, you can take advantage of lower delivery expenses as well as special post office rates.

 If you found this article useful, please do not keep this a secret.
 Share it with a friend.